-In the case of \cite{Guan_ASP_DAC_17}, RNNFast performance is 2 orders of magnitude faster.
-Even though \cite{Guan_ASP_DAC_17} reports energy for the entire board so a direct comparison is unfair, RNNFast has many orders of magnitude lower energy.
-The network used in \cite{Ferreira_16ReConfig} is much smaller, at only 64 nodes.
-The relatively large RNNFast chip is not very efficient for such small problem sizes, but still achieves 4$\times$ lower energy and 4.7$\times$ faster.
-Very recently Fowers et al. \cite{brainwave_isca18} introduced Brainwave, an FPGA-based accelerator for RNN with no batching for real time AI.
-We show runtimes for a range of network sizes alongside estimated energy consumption in the table \ref{tab:FPGA}.Brainwave shows better performance for larger networks and poorer performance for smaller networks as it is efficiently designed for batch=1.
-Note that this is not an apples-to-apples comparison to our design given that Brainwave uses 8 bit precision (vs 16 bit for RNNFast) and a 14nm techology node (vs. 32nm for RNNFast).
-Even under these circumstances, RNNFast is comparable in performance with less than half the energy of Brainwave.
+Recently Fowers et al.\cite{brainwave_isca18} introduced Brainwave, an FPGA-based accelerator for RNN with no batching for real time AI.
+While a very efficient design, Brainwave has 50-70\% higher energy energy than RNNFast.
+Brainwave also shows poorer performance for smaller networks, but slightly better performance for large ones, compared to RNNFast.
+Note that this is not a quantitative apples-to-apples comparison to our design given that Brainwave uses 8 bit precision (vs 16 bit for RNNFast) and a 14nm techology node (vs. 32nm for RNNFast).

 The Google TPU is also capable of running RNN workloads efficiently.
 In \cite{TPU_isca_17} they report up to 8$\times$ better performance for LSTM workloads compared to NVIDIA K80.
 RNNFast is up to $260\times$ faster than the newer NVIDIA P100 for workloads of similar size.